 Black tea grades

-- Souchong comprises the larger, lower leaves.
+- Souchong refers to the larger, lower leaves.

 The different varieties of black tea